gopulse/pulse/README.md

 </div>

-A **Golang** framework for web development built on top of [Fasthttp](https://github.com/valyala/fasthttp) that keeps your web applications and services **alive** and responsive with its fast and lightweight design.
+A **Golang** framework for web development built on top of [Fasthttp](https://github.com/valyala/fasthttp) that keeps your web applications and services responsive with its fast and lightweight design.

 ## Features